 Jacqueline is the course coordinator, which means that she deals with all administrative matters: missed work, problems with your grades, problems with assignment partners, the course website, and TA issues.
 If you're not sure who to contact, though, feel free to ask any of us!

 Four sections (L0101, L0102, L0201, and L5101) are on-campus and are delivered through 3 lecture hours a week.
 For weeks 2 through 12, you will also watch video lectures to prepare for the on-campus lectures.

 One section (L9901) is online and has additional online exercises in lieu of the on-campus lectures.
 You can find some advice here on choosing between the online section versus an on-campus section of CSC108.

 The textbook, Practical Programming (2nd edition): An Introduction to Computer Science Using Python 3, matches very closely with the course material.
 Some notes:

 - The first edition is out of date: it uses Python 2, not Python 3.
 Also, the material in the second edition is much, much closer to what we teach in this course.

-In addition to this website, please see the Course Info Sheet, which is required reading.
+In addition to this website, please see the Syllabus (coming soon!), which is required reading.

-We'll use Coursera for electronic discussion.
+We will use an online discussion forum for general class discussion.
 Follow the link in the navigation bar.

 For office hours, please see Office hours.